marques/reverse-proxy-auth-plugin/README.md

 However, once the LDAP is properly configured instead of groups on the HTTP header, there is guarantee that only the groups of a given user will be returned.
 There is no possibility to get groups injected via the header.

+## Running in docker

+Use this command for run jenkins and crowd behind a proxy in containers.

+    docker-compose up -d

+For loggin:

+    docker-compose logs -f <service>

+    docker-compose logs -f crowd